ongov/Digital-Service-Standard/README.md

   and tools
 * document how the service was built and how to maintain it and keep the documentation up-to-date
-* have a plan for data storage and recovery
+* have a plan for data storage and recovery in case of data loss

 ## 7. Make it accessible

 Accessibility is not only required by law, it’s also good design.
 Creating fully accessible digital products and services improves the experience for everybody.
-Ensure the service is accessible to all users regardless of their individual abilities, device or environment.
+Ensure the service is accessible to all users regardless of their individual abilities, device, environment or quality of access.

 ### Why it matters